North-West-Wind/islandr.io/README.md

 ### Instructions
 1. Clone this repository by either running the command `git clone https://github.com/North-West-Wind/opensurviv.git` or downloading as ZIP and extracting it.
 2. Open your terminal and `cd` into the directory it is cloned.
-3. Run `npm run deep-install`.
+3. Run `npm run start` and wait till both servers have started up
-4. Run `npm run gameserv` to launch the server at port 8080.
-Run `npm run webserv` to launch the client at port 8000.
 5. To open the game, go to https://127.0.0.1:8000 in your browser.

 Note: Once the project is finished, it will be published in `npm`.
 Instructions will be different after that.